dennload/.github/README.md

 ### dennload
-dennload is a site where videos can be downloaded from any website.
+dennload is a website created by @dennzlak where you can download gifs from giphy.com